Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 ## Comission node using python programmer :

-Now we are going to commission a CHIP lighting-app example to the Thread network.
+Now we are going to commission a CHIP example to the Thread network.
 You can find the procedure to build and flash a light example here: https://jerome-silabs.github.io/SE_FAE_team/OpenThread/Applications/CHIP_compile_lighting_example/

-Perform a factoryReset on the light node.
+Once your chip node is running, prform a factoryReset of the device.
 Example should now be advertising on BLE and ready to be commissioned by our chip device controller.

-Launch chip-device-ctrl by specifying the blueteooth controller in use:
+Launch chip-device-ctrl by specifying the bluetooth controller in use:
 ```
  chip-device-ctrl --bluetooth-adapter=hci0
 ```